 Founded in 2005, the Halton-Peel Humanist Community (HPHC) is a community group that advocates separation of government and religion.
-We are also affiliated with Humanist Canada, which is a non-profit charitable organization.
+We are affiliated with Humanist Canada, which is a non-profit charitable organization, and are a member organization of the International Humanist and Ethical Union.

 Our brochure in both English and French can also be downloaded below.